The Daytona State College

 If you have any questions, you may email our Graduation Office through your FalconMail account at Graduation@DaytonaState.edu.
 Please include your student ID# or last four digits of your SS number in all correspondence.
 All communication via email will be conducted only through your FalconMail email account.

 *If you are having a serious financial hardship that is preventing you from paying graduation fees by the priority deadline, please contact Graduation@DaytonaState.edu so we can direct you on how to apply for a graduation fee waiver.

 Created in 2001 by faculty and students in the Daytona State College Industrial Technologies, Training and Apprenticeships Division, the Academic Mace is made of cherry wood, brass, and stainless steel and is topped with an alum replica of the Presidential Medallion for Teaching Excellence.

 The first dated record of the academic mace goes back to 1385 at the University of Vienna.
 The academic mace is traditionally carried in procession and mounted on stage whenever degrees are granted or when the faculty is assembled in formal dress.

 The gonfalon, a banner that hangs from a crosspiece or frame, originated in medieval Italy as a mark of state or office.
 Gonfalons have been adopted in many universities and colleges around the world as official insignias, often used to identify and lead academic units within the institution in celebratory procession.

-The gonfalons represent the six colleges of Daytona State:
+The gonfalons represent the four colleges of Daytona State: